namitha-santhosh/Devops-project/README.md

 - I set up a password for the PostgreSQL user "postgres."
 - The "employee_app" database was created to support the application.
 - Within the "employee_app" database, i defined a table named "employees" with attributes like id, firstname, lastname, and email.
+- Configured the psql for listening to the public ip addresses to get the remote requests
 <img src="https://github.com/j-rin/java_sql/blob/main/new/Screenshot%20from%202023-09-13%2017-05-54.png" width="600" height="300">

 **EBS Volume Addition:**